Melissa M. Gniadek

 Lecturer, Rice University, Department of English, August 2011 – June 2015

 Ph.D., English, Cornell University (2011); M.A., English, Cornell University (2008)

 Specialization in nineteenth-century American literature and culture

-Unsettled Spaces, Unsettled Stories: Temporalities of Settlement in Nineteenth-Century American Literature
+Unsettled Times: Temporalities of Settlement in Nineteenth-Century American Literature (monograph)

 “The Times of Settler Colonialism.”
 Lateral: Journal of the Cultural Studies Association, Forum: “Emergent Critical Analytics for Alternative Humanities.”
 6:1.
 Spring 2017.

 “Americans Abroad: Melville and Pacific Perspectives.”
 New Global Studies, Special Edition, Editors’ Forum: Reimagining Transnationalism in the Global Academy.
 9:3.
 December 2015.

 “‘Outre-mer adventures’: Caroline Kirkland’s A New Home, Who’ll Follow? and the Maritime World.”
 Legacy: A Journal of American Women Writers 32:2.
 Winter 2015.

 “Mary Howard’s Mark: Children’s Literature and the Scales of Reading the Pacific.”
 Early American Literature 50.3.
 Fall 2015.